Friday, January 17, 2025

 Madame du Barry, 1768-1774 / zoom

 The Marquise de Pompadour influenced culture brilliantly and foreign policy disastrously.
-The Countess du Barry is best known for crying, "Give my one more minute to live!" before she was guillotined.
+The Countess du Barry is best known for crying, "Give me one more minute to live!" before she was guillotined.

-• Marie-Antoinette's spending, elegance and leadership of fashion meant acting more like a favorite than a queen, behavior that led to her fate:
+• Marie-Antoinette's spending and elegance meant acting like a favorite, behavior that led to her fate:

 Zoom